nodejs/node/doc/api/test.md

 The second `setImmediate()` creates an `uncaughtException` event.
-`uncaughtException` and `unhandledRejection` events originating from a completed test are marked as failed by the `test` module and reported as diagnostic warnings emitted at the top level of by the {TestsStream}.
+`uncaughtException` and `unhandledRejection` events originating from a completed test are marked as failed by the `test` module and reported as diagnostic warnings at the top level by the {TestsStream}.

 ```js
 test('a test that creates asynchronous activity', (t) => {